 And one more great option, for the sake of being thorough, is the app Send Anywhere.
 This app allows you to share photos, videos and contacts very easily and without degrading the quality.
 There are zero limitations on file type, size or amount — and it’s free!

-Now that you know how to send images that preserve their quality, you may also be interesting in fixing photos with a little magic.
+Now that you know how to send images while preserving their quality, you may also be interested in fixing photos with a little magic.

 You can manually fix blurry photos by using photo-editing software.
 You can sign up for a trial version of Photoshop, but there are some free options as well.
 Check these out:

-- Paint — Freeware graphics editor comes with Microsoft Windows
+- Paint is a free graphics editor which comes with Microsoft Windows

-- Photoshop Express — Free and striped down version of Photoshop
+- Photoshop Express is like a free and stripped-down version of Photoshop

-- Pixl — Free program with more than 2 million effects
+- Pixl is a free program with more than two million effects